fybrik/fybrik/site/docs/get-started/OneClickDemo.md

 5. The **data user** can consume the governed data instantly

-All your require for this demo is a working bash terminal.
+All your require for this demo is a working bash terminal and docker installed.
 The demo will make a bin folder at your current directory with all the required dependencies for Fybrik.

 ## Demo with OpenMetaData data catlog (~25 mintues)